With roughly 70% of the search market (perhaps more if we had the most recent statistics) Baidu is the primary search engine in China.

 However, if you can create a business page that gets listed on Baidu Baike, you can increase your traffic greatly and improve your ranking with little effort.

-The way you can use Zhidao to benefit your SEO is by answering questions relevant to your business.
-These answers often rank so highly in Baidu search results that some agencies specialize in optimizing for Zhidao.
+The way you can use Zhidao to benefit your Baidu mobile search engine optimization (SEO) is by answering questions relevant to your business.
+These answers often rank so highly in Baidu search results that some search engine optimization (SEO) agencies specialize in optimizing for Zhidao.
 You can build your brand recognition and overall traffic by answering questions and being seen.

 Well, that’s it.
 Some of the key points to understanding Baidu and how to tap into the Chinese search market.
 By understanding the differences in how the algorithm works, what preferences are chosen, and what tools are available, you can begin to rank higher in a market that has great potential.

 The biggest tip we can give is to tool your business towards the differences between Baidu and Google and use many of the Baidu services to your advantage.
 If you can master these two key aspects, you can reach a customer base of almost 2 billion people.

 - Niche Edits: A Guide for Niche Edits in SEO Link Building - February 5, 2024

 - What is a Link Wheel?
 Do Link Wheels Still Work for SEO in 2024? - February 1, 2024

 - Negative SEO: Is Negative SEO (aka “Google Bowling”) Still Real in 2024? - January 22, 2024